dotnet/csharpstandard/standard/structs.md

 #### §safe-context-rules-stackalloc stackalloc

 The result of a stackalloc expression has safe-context of current-method.
-It is not safe-to-return from the method.

 #### §safe-context-rules-constructor Constructor invocations